 - Students learn new ideas by relating them to what they already know

-- Information is withdrawn in a similar way to how it went well
+- Information is withdrawn in a similar way to how it went in

 - Students transfer new information from working memory to long-term memory.
 Working memory is limited and can be overwhelmed by information that is too challenging

 - Learning does not happen in an age-related way – it happens in fits and starts

 - have a clear progression map for how concepts should be learnt – learning requires elaboration

 - don’t avoid teaching concepts because they are ‘biologically inappropriate’ e.g. an eight year old can understand atomic structure if they have the necessary prerequisite knowledge

 - Deliberate practice is essential for learning new knowledge